mandrasch/austrian-web-dev-companies/README.md

 Demo: https://austrian-web-dev-companies.pages.dev

-Hobby project with Svelte v5. 🪄 Read my technical notes [here](https://dev.to/mandrasch/svelte-5-share-state-between-components-for-dummies-4gd2).
+Hobby project with the new Svelte v5 & SvelteKit 🧙 Read my technical notes [here](https://dev.to/mandrasch/svelte-5-share-state-between-components-for-dummies-4gd2).

 ## Why?

-I like sites such as https://devjobs.at/teams/search, but I think they could be improved with a more stack-focused user interface.
+I like sites such as https://devjobs.at/teams/search, but I think they can be improved with a more "stack-focused" user interface for web developers.
+Since I wanted to learn the new $state system of Svelte v5 anyway, I started by implementing this.

 ## Data sources